jsnavar/Pudu/README.md

 Representing a language with Pudu requires three elements: An enum of tokens, a lexer specification, and a grammar specification:

 ### Tokens
 For technical reasons, tokens must be declared using an enum with parameterized cases.
 This enum also needs to include two special cases: one for end of file and another for lexical errors.
-There are no restrictions on these special tokens, as they are declared later in the lexer and parser.
+There are no restrictions on these tokens, as they are declared later in the lexer and parser.

 For example, an enum of tokens for arithmetical operations could be: